OceanCruises/SPASSO/Doc/TUTORIALS.md

 > The satellite product used to compute the Lagrangian (and Eulerian) diagnostics <ins>MUST</ins> be defined in `products =` both in the `[products]` and `[Lagrangian]` sections.

 ## Plot options
+Several basic options can be ploted on each SPASSO figures such as the positions of stations, waypoints or gliders:

+Output figure options: kml